Pregnancy Weight Gain Calculator

 - Mark whether you are expecting twins or not - this will heavily influence your weight gain.

 - Choose the week of pregnancy.

-- The pregnancy weight gain calculator will determine the minimum and maximum recommended weight gain since the beginning of pregnancy - these values are recommended by The Institute of Medicine of the National Academies.
+- The pregnancy weight gain calculator will determine the minimum and maximum recommended weight gain since the beginning of pregnancy - these values are approved by The Institute of Medicine of the National Academies.
 It will also add these values to your initial weight.

-How to weigh yourself
+How to weigh yourself?